sveinbjornt/Platypus/Documentation/Documentation.md

 <img alt="" border="0" src="https://www.paypalobjects.com/WEBSCR-640-20110306-1/en_US/i/scr/pixel.gif" width="1" height="1">
 </form>

-While Platypus is free, it is the product of countless hours of work spanning well over a decade. **If Platypus makes your life easier, please [make a donation](http://sveinbjorn.org/donations) to support further development.**
+While Platypus is free, it is the product of countless hours of work over the last fifteen years or so. **If Platypus makes your life easier, please [make a donation](https://sveinbjorn.org/donations) to support continued development.**

 I am happy to respond to feature requests, bug reports and questions concerning Platypus which are not addressed in this document, but I cannot answer queries about the particulars of individual scripting languages.
 Productive use of Platypus assumes that you are competent in your scripting language of choice and understand the UNIX shell environment.

 ### How does Platypus work?

-Regular macOS applications are [bundles](https://en.wikipedia.org/wiki/Bundle_%28OS_X%29) – special folders with a specific directory structure.
+Regular macOS applications are [bundles](https://en.wikipedia.org/wiki/Bundle_%28macOS%29) – special folders with a specific directory structure.
 An executable binary is stored in the bundle along with resources and configuration files.
 This binary is run when the bundle is opened in the graphical user interface.

 Platypus creates application bundles with a special executable binary that launches a script and captures its output.
 The binary can be configured to present the script's text output in various ways, for example by showing a progress bar, a text view, a Status Item menu or a WebKit-based web view.